GitP4tt/SCCalculator/README.md

 **SC-Calculator** makes cashier's life easier.
 It's designed to help kiosk-cashier's  @schwarzwald-stadion in Freiburg im Breisgau.

-**Get insights** about sold units, revenue, best seller and average order total!
-**Let Sc Calculator do the math** so that you can focus on 🍻
+**Get Matchday statistics** sold units, revenue, best seller and average order total **Let Sc Calculator do the math** so that you can focus on 🍻